6uhrmittag/KB/docs/blog/til/README.md

 # Today I learned

+!> Don't use exit(0) during development!

+Exitcode 0 doesn't trigger the CI to fail!
+I used it during development and pushed it to production.
+Ouch.

+<small>10.05.20</small>

 !> When stuck while debugging: change user/privileges!

 Shell Script failed.
 Tested it as root without any issues, changing the user to a non-root immediately gave enough hints to solve the issue.